gladstoneai/POWERplay/README.md

 ## Installation, setup, and testing

 👉 _These installation instructions have been tested with Python 3.8.9 on MacOS.
-If you have a different system, you may need to change some steps._
+If you have a different system, you may need to change some of these steps._

 1. Ensure Homebrew and Graphviz are installed to enable MDP visualization.
 Run: